How to Use Internet Cafes and Wifi Hotspots Abroad Safely

 - You can also leave your important files at home and retrieve them through remote access by connecting to your home computer via its IP address.
 All you need to do is configure your home computer to allow remote access and set up a user name and password to access it from anywhere in the world.
 Check your computer’s manual and help function to find out the details about how to connect to your computer remotely.
 The disadvantage to this approach is that your home computer has to be always up and running, and you need someone there to ensure that it is.

 Finding An Internet Café

-Most travel guidebooks today list Internet cafés, but I usually just walk around town and take a mental note of the ones I pass.
-I usually peek inside to see if the computers are new, and if there are booths that provide sufficient privacy.
+Most travel guidebooks today list Internet cafés, but I usually just walk around town and take a mental note of the ones I pass or of regular cafes or laundromats with Wifi.
+I usually peek inside to see if the computers are new if I do not have one.
+I also check to see if there are booths or space that provides sufficient privacy.
 Prices usually go up with the quality of the equipment, but it is best to compare rates at several cafés before making a choice.